11. Sustainable Cities and Communities

 - Architectural monuments in good and satisfactory condition

 - Casualties of traffic accidents

 - Green areas in cities

-- Satisfaction with condition of dwelling
+- Satisfaction with the living environment

 - People commuting by public transport, bicycle or on foot